cosmos/interchain-security/tests/difference/core/quint_model/README.md

 Each invariant takes about a minute to run.

 Invariants are as follows:
-- [X] ValidatorUpdatesArePropagatedInv: When a validator power update is comitted on chain, a packet containing that change in voting power is sent to all running consumers.
+- [X] ValidatorUpdatesArePropagatedInv: When a validator power update is committed on chain, a packet containing that change in voting power is sent to all running consumers.
 - [X] ValidatorSetHasExistedInv: Every validator set on consumer chains is/was a validator set on the provider.
 - [X] SameVscPacketsInv: Ensure that consumer chains receive the same VscPackets in the same order.
 Because of nuances with starting/stopping consumers, this invariant is not as simple as it sounds.
 In detail: